ATM

 The sheer volume of information required here made this screen particularly challenging to write.
 The mid-screen instructional bullets, for example, went through multiple rounds of revisions because ATM screen sizes aren’t standardized.
 The Product team required they get the point across, but never wrap or truncate.

-Then came the the disclaimer.
-ADA guidelines mandate an exact font size, but again, ATM screens vary in size, which means nominal type size doesn’t always translate to physical size in the wild.
+Then came the the disclaimers.
+ADA guidelines mandate an exact font size for them, but since ATM screens vary in pixel density, nominal font size doesn’t always translate to physical size in the wild.

 Designers selected a larger nominal size, requiring that I work with Legal to trim the copy.
-Finally, Product team members were sent to physically measure character height and width across multiple ATM screens to ensure compliance with ADA guidelines.
+This issue was so serious that Product team members were sent out to physically measure character size on ATM screens across the world to ensure ADA compliance.

 REVIEW YOUR DEPOSIT